Kurento/kurento/source/user/writing_modules.rst

 .. code-block:: text

-   <ModuleName>Impl.cpp
+   {ModuleName}Impl.cpp
-   <ModuleName>Impl.hpp
+   {ModuleName}Impl.hpp
-   <ModuleName>OpenCVImpl.cpp
+   {ModuleName}OpenCVImpl.cpp
-   <ModuleName>OpenCVImpl.hpp
+   {ModuleName}OpenCVImpl.hpp

-The first two files contain the server-side implementation of the JSON-RPC API, and should not be modified.
+The first two files contain the server-side implementation of the JSON-RPC API, and normally you won't need to modify them.
 The last two files will contain the logic of your module.

-The file *<ModuleName>OpenCVImpl.cpp* contains functions to deal with the methods and the parameters (you must implement the logic).
-Also, this file contains a function called *process*.
-This function will be called with each new frame, thus you must implement the logic of your filter inside it.
+The file ``{ModuleName}OpenCVImpl.cpp`` contains functions to deal with the methods and the parameters (you must implement the logic).
+Also, this file contains a class method called **process**.
+This function will be called with each new frame, so you must implement the logic of your filter in there.